Active Part-Time Faculty

 Eric C. Heidner currently teaches private trombone lessons at Westmont College.
 A native Santa Barbaran, he is in his sixth year as the Director of Bands at Santa Barbara City College, where he directs both the SBCC Concert Band and the "Good Times" Jazz Ensemble.
 Before recently joining the faculty at the college, he held the position of Director of Bands for Santa Barbara High School for five years.
 In addition, he has worked with a great many local school music programs, including those of Dos Pueblos High School, Arroyo Grande High School, Bishop Diego High School, and numerous public elementary and parochial schools.
 He holds a B.M. in trombone performance from UCSB (studying under Bill Booth), as well as an M.A. in musicology.
 He earned his teaching credential from Westmont College in 1997.
 As a professional brass instrumentalist, he has worked with Doc Severinsen and has played for such people as Dizzy Gillespie and former President Ronald Reagan, and has served as both principal hornist and principal trombonist to the SBCC Concert Band between 1992 and 2003.

-Egle Januleviciute teaches private piano lessons at Westmont College.
-She holds the Diploma with Highest Honors from Academy of Music of Lithuania, Vilnius, Master of Music degree from Bowling Green State University, OH, and Doctor of Musical Arts degree from University of California Santa Barbara.
+Egle Januleviciute was born in Lithuania, into family of professional musicians.
+She holds the Diploma with Highest Honors from Academy of Music of Lithuania, Vilnius, Master of Music in Piano Performance degree from Bowling Green State University, OH, and Doctor of Musical Arts degree in Piano Performance from University of California Santa Barbara.

 Jim Mooy currently teaches trumpet lessons at Westmont College.
 He holds music and education degrees from U.C.L.A.
 (B.A. and M.A.).
 His trumpet performance studies have been with Jimmy Valves, Ron Thompson, Tony Plog, and Mario Guarnerri.
 A Music Academy of the West Alumnus, he has toured the U.S. and Japan as a professional trumpet player.